RustMagazine/rustmagazine/pages/sponsor.md

 Each author must submit an expense request on the OpenCollective platform.
 After the admin approves the request, the Fiscal Host will make a payout.

-## How Rust Magazine pay the editors?
+## How does Rust Magazine pay the editors?

 ```callout, theme:red
 This is a **draft** and is subject to change in the future.